ManticoreGamesInc/platform-documentation/src/extensions.md

 ### Installing a Linter

-[Luacheck](https://github.com/mpeterv/luacheck), which also serves as a static analyzer, is **the** Lua Linter to use.
+:fas fa-external-link-alt: [Luacheck](https://github.com/mpeterv/luacheck), which also serves as a static analyzer, is **the** Lua Linter to use.
 You can add a `.luacheckrc` config file to your project that tells it what to check for and it will point out any mistakes you may make.
-Check out their [documentation](https://luacheck.readthedocs.io/en/stable/) for more info.
-A statically linked binary with all deps included is available on [GitHub](https://github.com/mpeterv/luacheck/releases/).
+Check out their :fas fa-external-link-alt: [documentation](https://luacheck.readthedocs.io/en/stable/) for more info.
+A statically linked binary with all deps included is available on :fas fa-external-link-alt: [GitHub](https://github.com/mpeterv/luacheck/releases/).

 * :fa-download: Download: <a title="Luacheck" href="https://github.com/mpeterv/luacheck/releases/download/0.23.0/luacheck.exe">luacheck.exe</a>
-* :fa-angle-double-right: Install: Copy `luacheck.exe` to a folder and add it to your `PATH` environment variable. ([HowTo](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))
+* :fa-angle-double-right: Install: Copy `luacheck.exe` to a folder and add it to your `PATH` environment variable. (:fas fa-external-link-alt: [HowTo](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))

 In addition, we provide a `.luacheckrc` settings file with all CORE API whitelisted so they don't show up as undeclared globals: